Getting Unstuck: Four Principles to Change Your Leadership: Part Two- Be Patient

 Calm leaders challenge norms

-Calm leaders tend to challenge norms and stretch others to grow in ways they are not often comfortable with.
+Calm leaders challenge norms and stretch others to grow in ways they are not often comfortable with.
 Call it what you will – human nature, gut reactions, etc., but many people react to things happening to them or around them in ways that only make matters worse.
 But a calm leader is processing.
-A calm leader brings peace to the storm, level-headed thinking, and challenges the norms that define the way things have always been done.
+A calm leader brings peace to the storm, level-headed thinking, and challenges the norms that define how things have always been done.

 Calm leaders bring stability

-Calm leaders bring a level of maturity and stability that is often lacking during turbulent times.
+Calm leaders bring a level of maturity and stability often lacking during turbulent times.
 Calm leaders know that their actions, attitudes, reactions, and thinking go a long way in determining successful outcomes.

 Calm leaders are not passive leaders, nor are they passionless.
 Calm leaders are simply those who know how to harness the power of their intuition, experience, maturity, and wisdom to be a more effective leader.
 Click To Tweet

-Strive to be a leader who, when everything around them seems to be in chaos, brings a calming presence to the situation.
+Strive to be a leader who brings a calming presence to the situation when everything around them seems to be in chaos.
 We could surely use more calm leaders.

-It was Robert Schuller who once said, “Know that tough times don’t last but tough people do.”
-And we are certainly in the midst of tough times.
-Be encouraged today and know that we will get through this together!
+Robert Schuller once said, “Know that tough times don’t last, but tough people do.”
+We are certainly in the midst of tough times.
+Be encouraged today, and know that we will get through this together!

 ©2020 Doug Dickerson